wagoodman/bridgy/README.md

       - cmd: split-window -h
       - cmd: split-window -v
         run: tail -f /var/log/messages
+      - cmd: set-window-option synchronize-panes on
 ```
 then...
 ```
 $ python bridgy ssh -l logger awesomebox
 ```

-Want to mount a dir from your ec2 instance locally?
+Want to remotely mount a dir from your ec2 instance over ssh locally?

 ```
 $ python bridgy mount awesomebox:/appdir
 [?]
 What instances would you like to have mounted? (enter to select):
- > o dev-myawesomeboxname
+ > o dev-myawesomeboxname                   (10.10.60.220)
-   o qa-myawesomeboxname
+   o qa-myawesomeboxname                    (10.10.63.13)

 Mounted dev-myawesomeboxname:/tmp at ~/.bridgy/mounts/dev-myawesomeboxname
 ```